exasol/error-catalog/doc/design.md

 The crawler will use the Github REST API to crawl the exasol organisation public repositories and find all 'error_code_report.json` files.
 An internal list will be made and these files will then in a following step be transferred to an AWS bucket / filesystem.
-We plan on checking the version tag(s) and if these increase fetch the new json file, and store it with its version tage (and possibly a timestamp)
+We plan on checking the version tag(s) per repository and if these increase fetch the new json file(s), and store these with the version tag (and possibly a timestamp) appended at the end of the json filenames.

 -> TEST suggestion; see for the whole organisation and specify a minimum to compare against.
 -> TEST suggestion ; specify a collection -> see if we get the path to the json(s).